DaylightNebula/ParticleEditor/Readme.md

 The goal of this is to be a simple file editor with plugin options.
-This is meant to be a simple open source alternative to editors like VS Code and Flutter that could be used in both personal and commercial projects.
+This is meant to be a simple open source alternative to editors like VS Code and <insert jetbrains version> that could be used in both personal and commercial projects.

 For example, a plugin for json files could be easily added that would allow for completion and organize text by colors.
 Or an object renderer could be easily implemented to render a 3d object with a custom file type.